-Geary, a Democrat, was the representative for California's 1st congressional district from 1893 to 1895.
+Geary was the representative for California’s 1st congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1890 to Mar 1895, Geary missed 338 of 831 roll call votes, which is 40.7%.
 This is on par with the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.